-Prospero et al. [2002] have shown that dust sources are usually associated with topographical lows in arid regions where runoff and flooding have created lacustrine and alluvial sediments.
+[51] Prospero et al. [2002] have shown that dust sources are usually associated with topographical lows in arid regions where runoff and flooding have created lacustrine and alluvial sediments.
 Only the most prominent topographic features were characterized in their study because of the coarse TOMS resolution.
-With M-DB2 0.1° resolution, it is possible to make more precise attributions, in particular the linking of sources to land-use and ephemeral water bodies.
+With M-DB2 0.1° resolution, it is possible to make more precise attributions, in particular the linking of sources to land use and ephemeral water bodies.

-To link dust sources to hydrologic features, we use MODIS 0.01° resolution database (Eric Vermote, personal communication), which provides data on shorelines, ephemeral water, and shallow and deep inland water features.
+[52] To link dust sources to hydrologic features, we use MODIS 0.01° resolution database (E. Vermote, personal communication, 2010), which provides data on shorelines, ephemeral water, and shallow and deep inland water features.
 We identify a dust source as "hydrologic" when there is at least one of these types of water bodies within a M-DB2 0.1° grid cell.
 Our method excludes any hydrologic feature less than 1 km wide.
-As most rivers, ponds and lakes have smaller scale, we may be underestimating the amount of sources directly related to hydrology.
+As most rivers, ponds, and lakes have smaller scale, we may be underestimating the amount of sources directly related to hydrology.

-We label a dust source as "anthropogenic" if it is associated with some form of land-use (agriculture).
-We use the dataset developed by Klein Goldewijk [2001] (henceforth KG01) which provides globally the fraction of agriculture within every 0.1° grid cell relative to the end of the 20^{th} century.
-To determine the relative importance of climate and land-use in dust emission, Tegen et al. [2004] considered a source to be natural if there is less than 5% land-use.
+[53] We label a dust source as "anthropogenic" if it is associated with some form of land use (agriculture).
+We use the data set developed by Klein Goldewijk [2001] (henceforth KG01) which provides globally the fraction of agriculture within every 0.1° grid cell relative to the end of the twentieth century.
+To determine the relative importance of climate and land use in dust emission, Tegen et al. [2004] considered a source to be natural if there is less than 5% land use.
 A similar threshold was used by Ginoux et al. [2010].
-However, most desertic areas in the KG01 dataset have 5% land-use, and it is not realistic to assume that most desertic sources are anthropogenic.
-On the other hand, above 30% landuse the spatial distribution is relatively similar.
-This may be explained by the fact that once an area is found to be suitable for agriculture, most of the land will be rapidly developed for such use.
-Therefore, we adopt a value of 30% as the threshold land-use to separate natural and anthropogenic sources.
-The sensitivity of our computed dust emissions to land-use percentage is discussed in section 6.
+However, most desertic areas in the KG01 data set